cfye14/GnCD_CourseProject/README.md

 CodeBook.md explains how and why the data frame is shaped and summarized, adds a couple other notes, and includes a table with a summary of each variable.

+Note: I made a couple commits up to an hour after the deadline of 11:30 UTC because my project submission page was showing the deadline as an hour later.